Scope of RegPol² research covers several countries, intensity of the coverage is displayed in the map below:

 • Understanding the role of agents present on the housing market in the production of core-periphery relations

-• Towards territorial cohesion?
-Path dependence and path innovation of regional policy in Central and Eastern Europe
+• Path contingency and path innovation of regional policies in old and new economy locations

 • Everyday practices of adaptation and resistance to peripheralisation at household scale